fird0s/Banda-Aceh-Directory/README.md

 ## About Project

+The project that i have been made using PHP and MySQL.
+For front-end i use Leaflet.js plugin to show map and markers. [you can visit the project it here](http://bandadirectory.azurewebsites.net/).
+<br><br>
 This site is a portal containing a directory that is in Banda Aceh city.
 This website aims to facilitate the public to find places that sought such as coffee shops, restaurants, hotels, and other places in the city of Banda Aceh.
 <br><br>